Revealing Opportunities and Challenges: An Analysis of Eviction Filings in Pennsylvania

 - Strengthened representation of tenants in court.

-In Pennsylvania, the Emergency Rental Assistance Program assisted nearly 110,000 households with rental and utility assistance, keeping families in their homes and making landlords whole.[efn_note]However, some jurisdictions like Berks County and Philadelphia have now closed their programs to new applications due to low funds.[/efn_note] Along with rental assistance, local eviction diversion programs have reduced evictions, as shown in our analyses of programs in Berks and Chester Counties.
+In Pennsylvania, the Emergency Rental Assistance Program assisted nearly 110,000 households with rental and utility assistance, keeping families in their homes and making landlords whole.8 Along with rental assistance, local eviction diversion programs have reduced evictions, as shown in our analyses of programs in Berks and Chester Counties.

 As we understand better the root cause of evictions, where they are taking place, and who is at risk, we can work with our local partners to implement and expand programs to divert and prevent evictions.
 The Housing Alliance is committed to supporting Pennsylvania communities in their efforts to prevent evictions and ensure that every family has a safe, stable, and affordable home.